 Dents are what we look for, slight indentations in the ground, places where railroad ties might have once laid on the ground.
 There are three of us, Gretchen and Chuck and myself.
 We’ve turned back once after discovering snow on the road, and realized the truck we have will never make the steep grade to the work-site.
 We return to the ranger station, switch vehicles and start all over.
 By the time we reach the brushy bend in the road where we short cut to the work-site, it is mid-morning and we are not hopeful that we will find what we have come looking for.

-We work for the US Forest Service building trails, designing trails.
+We work for the US Forest Service building trails, designing trails, maintaining trails.
 Today, a November day after the first snowfall of the year, our task is to do a cultural resource report – part of the pre-construction environmental work.
 We are to document the history of the land we cross; sorting out what might be important and needing preservation.
 For this project we document railroad grades – ones from the early 1900’s, from the early days of logging in the Pacific Northwest, the early days of the Forest Service.
 We are to map the bits and pieces of rail grade that crisscross the proposed trail relocation and all the related remnants we find like rusted cables wrapped around stumps and oil cans.
 Earlier and days before we study old maps and documents – dig through yellowed and tattered files in the office to piece together what we can about the company that logged here, about the area, about what happened.

 The area is ripe with early logging history.
 Cedar stumps scarred with springboard notches are everywhere, clear signs of logging with crosscut saws – long before chainsaws or logging trucks.
 I imagine loggers standing on long boards stuck into the stumps, just above the swell, chopping and sawing.
 The grades we often find are vague greenish things.
 They possess a rich layer of moss and can be easily confused with a natural bench.
 Here there are several benches rising above the river.
 The benches are flat ledges of land that are easier to navigate than the steep side slopes in between.
 Narrow game trails connect the benches, bounding straight up before traversing a distance along the river, then climbing to the next bench and eventually to the base of cliffs and jumbled fields of rock at the base of the mountain.
 Builders often used these natural benches to locate railroad grades or later the logging roads and sometimes when no natural bench lent itself to building they were forced to carve right into the mountain’s side.